matthewpmurphy/udacity-p3/README.md

 - tags.py - count the number of tags available in the OSM file
 - users.py - count the number of users who contributed to the OSM file
 - problem_chars.py - count acceptable values and potentially problematic values
-- clean_street_names.py - clean street names
+- audit_street_names.py - audit street names
+- audit_zipcodes.py - audit zip codes
 - convert_to_json.py - convert osm file to json and save it
 - ways_and_nodes.py - count the ways and nodes
 - top_contributors.py - count the cop contributors to the file